Iceland men's national under-21 football team

 The Iceland men's national under-21 football team is a national under-21 football team of Iceland and is controlled by the Football Association of Iceland.
 The team is considered to be the feeder team for the senior Icelandic men's national football team.
-Since the establishment of the UEFA European Under-21 Football Championship in 1978, the team has reached the Euro Championship finals on two occasions, most recently in 2021.
+Since the establishment of the UEFA European Under-21 Championship in 1978, the team has reached the Euro Championship finals on two occasions, most recently in 2021.
 In the 2011 and 2021 tournaments they were knocked out in the group stages.

-The team is for Icelandic players aged under 21 at the start of the calendar year in which a two-year European Under-21 Football Championship campaign begins, so some players can remain with the squad until the age of 23.
-As long as they are eligible, players can play for Iceland at any level, making it possible to play for the U21s, senior side, and again for the U21s.
+The team is for Icelandic players aged under 21 at the start of the calendar year in which a two-year UEFA European Under-21 Championship campaign begins, so some players can remain with the squad until the age of 23.
+Players can represent Iceland at any level as long as they are eligible, giving them the option to compete for the U21s, senior team, and then U21s once more.
 This has been the case for several senior team players like Eiður Guðjohnsen, Heiðar Helguson, Jón Daði Böðvarsson and Jóhann Berg Guðmundsson.

 History

-From 1978 to 2009 the team never qualified for the UEFA European Under-21 Football Championship tournament finals.
+From 1978 to 2009 the team never qualified for the UEFA European Under-21 Championship tournament finals.
 In late 2010, the team sealed qualification to the championships for the very first team in their history.
 During the qualification stage they finished second in their group behind the Czech Republic and qualified for the playoffs as a result of being one of the best runners-up in the whole qualification process.
 Their most notable win came in a 4–1 home victory over Germany.
 In the next stage they played against Scotland in a two-legged affair in which they won 4–2 on aggregate over the two games.

 Their remarkable qualification campaign saw them qualify for the finals where they were drawn against Belarus, Denmark and Switzerland in Group A. In their first two group games they were comfortably beaten by Belarus and Switzerland.
 In their final group game they defeated Denmark who were the hosts of the tournament 3–1.
 Iceland would finish third in the group, level on points with the second placed and fourth placed teams.
 Following the end of the tournament, UEFA announced its Team of the Tournament with striker Kolbeinn Sigþórsson named on the list.

 Iceland qualified to the tournament for the second time in 2021.